 // Cooking oil plastic bottle cleaner.
 If you have tried washing plastic containers stained with oily food, you will know how difficult it is to degrease them for recycling.
 The oil somehow finds a way to cling really well onto the plastic surface and I often find myself running it with soapy water at least 3 to 4 times before getting them squeaky clean for recycling.
 Imagine the amount of water required to wash and rinse the cooking oil bottle.
 I end up discarding these plastic bottles instead of recycling them.

-Not anymore, after I use tea seed powder.
-I mix the powder with a small amount of water to form a thick paste and rub it all over the bottle.
-I cut open the container to make washing the interior possible.
+Not anymore.
+I mix tea seed powder with a small amount of water to form a thick paste and rub it all over the bottle.
+I cut open the container to washing the inner wall.
 Then I add more water to rinse and degrease at the same time.
 The above photo shows how much water I used in total to degrease the bottle, less than 300ml, not bad for such an oily plastic container.

 // Pastry brush cleaner.
-Again, tea seed powder shows its powerful degreasing property with just one wash and one rinse.
-I simply run the powder all over the greasy silicone bristles and add some water to form a thick paste, rub clean an rinse.
+Again, tea seed powder shows its powerful degreasing properties with just one wash and one rinse.
+I simply run the powder all over the greasy silicone bristles and add some water to form a thick paste, rub clean the silicone bristles and rinse.
 Squeaky clean once again.